Benefits for Beginners

 How to Communicate Benefits to Employees

-Employees at large report being stressed about benefits—which benefits to choose, how much those benefits will cost and how each covered individual will be affected by those benefits decisions.
-In order to ease this stress, employers must establish clear and accessible communication channels in order to inform employees of their benefits.
+Employees commonly report feeling stressed about benefits—which benefits to choose, how much those benefits will cost, and how each covered individual will be affected by those benefits decisions.
+To ease this stress, employers and HR must prepare for open enrollment accordingly and establish clear and accessible communication channels in order to inform employees of their benefits.

 Evaluate communication channels: